modql/spec-joql/README.md

-# JNQL (Json Normalized Query Language) Spec
+# JOQL (Json Oriented Query Language) Spec

-The JNQL is a Normative approach on top of JSON-RPC 2.0 to further define remote query calls. (see [json-rpc quick intro](json-rpc-intro.html)).
+JOQL is a Normative approach on top of JSON-RPC 2.0 to further define remote query calls. (see [json-rpc quick intro](json-rpc-intro.html)).

-JNQL defines the following conventions:
+JOQL defines the following conventions:

 - **Method Names** for Query Calls (read) and Muting Calls (write).
 - **Query Call parameters** to filter, include, and order result.